 This is the Spectrian 30W SSPA off eBay.This time in a brand new diecast box.
 I would have gone for something smaller as the bird is too good and only needs 10W for an "S9" signal.
 A pleasant surprise for a change.

 ....and with ~150watts of heat to get rid of

 Initially antennas were an 80cm for the LNB and a 60cm for Tx with a helix feed, probably over illuminating it but good enough for starters.

-After a months operating experience I decided to make up the popular dual band patch feed.
-This was then installed and the LNB feed horn trimmed off and integrated with the new feed.
+After a months operating experience I decided to make up the popular dual band patch feed from details here.
+This was then installed and the Octagon LNB feed horn trimmed off and integrated with the new feed.
+Of course as sods law would have it the diameter of the LNB "waveguide" was less than the inside diameter of the feed 22mm pipe and it was a loose fit in the pipe.
+A 22m pipe coupler was bought and some saw cuts made in one end so that the coupler could be compressed down to the diameter of the LNB using a "jubilee" clip of the type used to anchor rubber hoses to metal pipes.
+The whole lot was then waterproofed with PVC tape.
+Quite ugly but it seems to work okay!
 An empty stain remover container was pressed into service as a make-shift radome.
 The results are shown in the photos here.
 Pleased to say the new dual band feed with single dish arrangement works very well.

 Feed with and without radome fitted